uw-dims/dims-tp/source/testidentification.rst

   can be pushed.
 The CI server will maintain test run results.

+  Since Unit tests are part of the development process and are written and performed in a continuous fashion, they are not included in this document as planned tests.
+However, overall results as reported by the CI server will be included in the Test Report.

 * Integration tests - These will test the Server and Client components as a group and verify their interfaces.
 They will consist primarily of: